 If your attempts to address issues at this level have proven unsuccessful, The Children’s Aid Society of Ottawa has a formal complaint review procedure.
 This process involves engaging with an Internal Complaints Review Panel (ICRP), which includes two senior CASO managers who has not been directly involved in your situation and an external individual who is not affiliated with CASO, typically a member of the CASO Board of Directors or a community representative.
 The role of the ICRP is to fully understand your concerns, identify potential resolutions, and determine the subsequent steps.

 To ensure clarity and effective communication, you should submit your complaint in writing.
-A designated form is available for this purpose, which can be accessed here.
 You can submit your complaint to CASO through mail, email, or in person.

 Within seven days of CASO receiving your written complaint, you will receive written notification confirming whether your complaint qualifies for a review by an ICRP.
 If your complaint meets the criteria, you will be informed of a meeting date with the ICRP.
 This meeting will occur within 14 days of the notification, unless you request a later date.

 Following the meeting with the ICRP, you will receive a written summary of the meeting outcomes within 14 days.
 This summary will include steps for resolution as decided by the Panel.
 Our commitment is to address your complaint as swiftly as possible.